Marshallfx/valorantrandomcross/README.md

 I created a basic google plugin if you want to use it follow the steps.

-# If you are using Microsoft Edge, follow these steps.
+# If you are using Microsoft Edge follow these steps.

 1 - Go to this site.